khaledmos3ad/jdogo/README.md

 ** Example:

->> JDOCGenerator generator = new JDOCGenerator(Customer.class);  // create a Doc generator from type Customer
+>> {
->> String docCode = generator.generateObject(customer);  // It will generate for now A String of the generated Doc Code
+    JDOCGenerator generator = new JDOCGenerator(Customer.class);  // create a Doc generator from type Customer String docCode = generator.generateObject(customer);  // It will generate for now A String of the generated Doc Code }

 All is Done now with the above 2 Lines of code , you can generate a big tree of any wanted object with anydepth to be sent over network.

 ** To generate List of Objects
-String jdocListCode = generator.generateObjectList(customers);
+{ String jdocListCode = generator.generateObjectList(customers); }

 ** Options:
 >> generator.excludeObject("Location"); // You can configure the Generator to exclude the Mapping of the Location Object in the Customer Object Tree.
->> generator.excludeFieldsFromObject("Product", "name", "id"); You can also exclude any number of fields within any Object you want.
+>> generator.excludeFieldsFromObject("Product", "name", "id"); //You can also exclude any number of fields within any Object you want.

 *** Now it is the Time to parse the sent List of Object in the receiver like that
 >> JDOCParser parser = new JDOCParser();